This page contains details of socio-legal publications including books, journals, reports, papers and newsletters/bulletins.

 The latest LERN Newsletter is now available including details of LERN activities and events.

 Follow the link for the latest news from the Baldy Center for Law and Social Policy, SUNY Buffalo Law School.

 Download the latest issue of the Transnational Law Institute's newsletter.

 The latest issue of the NCRM Research Methods Bulletin is now available.
 If you are planning to go on an National Centre for Research Methods (NCRM) training course, you may be eligible for SLSA funding.

 The AHRC has published its latest News Alert.

 The latest issue of the BA International Newsletter is now available.

 The latest newsletter from the Campaign for Social Science (CSS) has now been published: see the website.

-The Law Commission has now published its report on making it easier to execute documents electronically.
+The Law Commission of England and Wales has published its report on Simplification of the Immigration Rules.
 See website for details.

 The Law Commission of England and Wales published its report on valuation in enfranchisement (Report on Options to Reduce the Price Payable) on 9 January 2020.
 Please see website for details.